MuhammadDaniyal32/Android-Apps-In-Java/Calculater_App/README.md

 ### Description

-_I build simple Calculater Application in android using java language with some scientific functions._
+_I build simple Calculator Application in android using java language with some scientific functions._